|

 thought to be extinct, this unique subspecies of gorilla “resurfaced”

-Nigeria-Cameroon border.
-Preferring habitats of low- and mid-elevation
+of the Nigeria-Cameroon border.
+Preferring habitats of low-

-rainforest and mountain forest, the remaining Cross River gorillas
+and mid-elevation rainforest and mountain forest, the remaining

-live in roughly 11 subgroups dispersed amongst the region’s
+Cross River gorillas live in roughly 11 subgroups dispersed

 Like

-females giving birth only once every four to five years.
-Since
+with females giving birth only once every four to five years.

-their estimated numbers hover at fewer than 300 individuals, this
+Since their estimated numbers hover at fewer than 300 individuals,

 |